 The ActionFunder platform makes this easy.
 When businesses fund community projects through our platform, non-profits post multiple updates showing how funds are applied.
 This results in a great stream of photos, videos, and testimonials that funders can use in their communications.
 Plus, you get a detailed report when a project is complete so you have real data to prove your impact.

 We’ve said it before.
 Doing good is about more than just a marketing campaign.

 Businesses can’t just fund a couple of local projects and expect that to mitigate negative outcomes from the way it operates, the decisions it makes, or how it treats its people.
 To reap the rewards of social good, your efforts must be genuine and transparent.
 This article contains some great tips to help you put your purpose into practice.

 How (and when) to communicate impact – your checklist

-Communication is an important part of CSR and ESG work.
+Communication is an important part of CSR and ESG social impact work.
 If your business is doing meaningful work to support local communities, we encourage you to share the results.